Skip to main content

 What Is the Rationale for the Spousal Exception?

 The allowance for incentivizing a spouse’s health information disclosure represents a carefully calibrated regulatory compromise.
 Lawmakers and regulatory bodies recognized that spousal health has a direct and significant impact on shared health behaviors, risks, and insurance costs.
 A wellness program that could only address the employee in isolation would be fundamentally limited.
 For instance, health interventions related to diet and exercise are often household-level activities.
-Therefore, engaging the spouse was seen as a legitimate goal.
+Therefore, engaging the spouse was seen as a legitimate public health goal.

 The law permits a wellness program to reward spousal participation, but it builds a wall of protection through mandatory written consent and strict anti-retaliation rules.